-Other focus area Why Audit approach
+Risk Why Audit approach

-Financial statements focu us area
+Financial statements risks (conti inued)

-Pension liabilities Tactran accounts for its participation in the Tayside pension fund and in accordance with IAS 19 Retirement benefits , using information obtained in a valuation report prepared by actuarial consultants.
+Retirement benefit obligations Tactran accounts for its participation in the Tayside Pension Fund and in accordance with IAS 19 Retirement benefits, using information obtained in a valuation report prepared by actuarial consultants.
 Actuaries use membership data and a number of assumptions in their calculations based on market conditions at the year end, including a discount rate to derive the anticipated future liabilities back to the year end date and assumptions on future salary increases.
 IAS 19 requires the discount rate to be set by reference to yields on high quality (i.e. AA) corporate bonds of equivalent term to the liabilities.
 The calculation of the pension liability is inherently judgemental.
-Our audit approach includes: Benchmarking assumptions: Challenging, with the support of our own actuarial specialists, the key assumptions applied, being: the discount rate; inflation rate; and mortality/life expectancy against externally derived data.
+Our audit approach includes: Control design: Testing the design of controls over the provision of membership information to the actuary who uses it, together with management's review of assumptions, to calculate the pension obligation.
+Benchmarking assumptions: Challenging, with the support of our own actuarial specialists, the key assumptions applied, being: the discount rate; inflation rate; and mortality/life expectancy against externally derived data.
 Challenging the rate of increase in pensionable salaries assumption, by comparing it to other evidence such as business plans and our understanding of Government and staff expectations.
 Assessing transparency: Considering the adequacy of the disclosures in respect of the sensitivity of the deficit to these assumptions.
 Testing the assets recorded and disclosed, using our actuarial team.
-Assessing if the disclosures within the financial statements are in accordance with the Code's requirements.
+Assessing if the disclosures within the financial statements are in accordance with the 2018-19 Code's requirements.